 The Italian word Persio specifically utilizes for genius is ingegno, which could be more appropriately translated in English as ingenuity.
 Still, as most English-speaking academic scholars in the Italian renaissance preferred to translate it as genius, I also kept this English academic expression to create a continuity with their work.
 Even if they often seem to reel in the symbolic sea of Renaissance Italian literature without grasping the alchemical significance that can not be ignored; instead, the authors of the time well knew however much.
 A typical example of this incomplete interpretation is the book by Noel L. Brann, The Debate Over The Origin Of The Genius during The Italian Renaissance, the theories of supernatural frenzy and natural melancholy in accord and conflict on the threshold of the scientific revolution, 2002, in which the author can grasp the importance of the Platonic and Aristotelian theories in the Italian Renaissance, as well interpreting the meaning of genius as spirit, but misses the hidden sense of spirit as alchemical mercury (which is instead a fundamental Plato’s feature).
 In Brann’s analysis, the spirit does not go beyond the definition of mere intellectual faculties.

-Some notes on Bernardino Telesio (1509 – 1588): Italian philosopher and naturalist was the initiator of the new philosophy of nature during the Renaissance.
+Some notes on Bernardino Telesio (1509 – 1588): Italian philosopher and naturalist was the initiator of the new philosophy of Nature during the Renaissance.
 Giordano Bruno, Francis Bacon, and Thomas Campanella drew many concepts from his teaching, to cite some that were said to border on Alchemy.
 At the University of Padua, Telesio began by participating in the contrasts between Averroist and Alexandrian in interpreting Aristotle.
 During these disputes, he elaborated his critique of Aristotelian physics, developing an interest in the study of nature to which he devoted all his future works.

 Telesio first put forward the idea that knowledge of nature must be based on the study of natural principles (iuxta propria principia) abandoning any metaphysical consideration but taking the pantheistic and vitalistic conception of the pre-Socratic and Plato, which survived in the Neoplatonist Renaissance circles and magical beliefs of the time.
 Contrary to Aristotle, who argued that “quidquid movetur ab alio movetur“, another body in motion moves everything in motion, Telesio believes that the movement is a principle inherent in the heat.
 So he developed as the first acting force the warm, expanding; as the second force, the cold, condensing; and a body substrate, the material.
 As the erudite reader may discern, these are but the alchemical forces that allow the Solve et Coagula, or the world machine.